LMSC-NTappy/nanodescript/README.md

 Warning: nanodescript is NOT a standalone stl slicer for nanoscribe printers.
 It relies on a DeScribe installation existing on the system for performing the slicing operation and visualising the results.
-If you are interested in direct slicing of stl files, check out SamDehaeck's [TipSlicer](https://github.com/SamDehaeck/TipSlicer) project.
+If you are interested in python slicing of stl files, check out SamDehaeck's [TipSlicer](https://github.com/SamDehaeck/TipSlicer) project.

 ## Documentation